Targeted Alpha Therapy for Prostate Cancer, the Next Generation of Alpha-Emitting Radiopharmaceuticals

-Evan Yu, a medical oncologist, treats prostate, bladder and testicular cancer, and is passionate about providing a personalized medical approach to a selection of novel therapies as well as understanding biologic mechanism of drug sensitivity and resistance.
+Evan Yu, a medical oncologist, treats prostate, bladder, and testicular cancer and is passionate about providing a personalized medical approach to a selection of novel therapies as well as understanding biological mechanisms of drug sensitivity and resistance.

 Medical Oncology, Translational Research, Novel molecular targeted agents, Biomarkers, Imaging (PET scans, MRI), Bone health.

-- Professor, Department of Medical Oncology, University of Washington School of Medicine
+- Professor of Medicine Division of Oncology, Department of Medicine University of Washington School of Medicine Seattle, WA

 Disclaimer: We update this information regularly.
 However, what you read today may not be completely up to date.
 Please remember: Talk to your health care providers first before making decisions about your health care.
 Whether you are eligible for a research study depends on many things.
 There are specific requirements to be in research studies.
 These requirements are different for each study.